newellbrandon/kastendevhub.github.io/_posts/2024-01-03-oauth-config.markdown

 $ oc get pods -n kasten-io -w
 ```

 {% include note.html content="As you watch the pods come up, the key one we want to keep an eye on is named `auth-svc-`.
 If there's a misconfiguration, we'll see that pod CrashLoopBackOff or Error.
-In writing this blog, I missed a subdomain for the OpenShift API Server URL, so I was seeing an error in the auth-svc pod logs of `cause":{\"message\":\"dial tcp 192.1.2.3:24224: connect: connection refused\"}}}`" %}
+In writing this blog, I missed a subdomain for the OpenShift API Server URL, so I was seeing an error in the auth-svc pod logs of `cause:{message:dial tcp 192.1.2.3:24224: connect: connection refused}}}` " %}

 And that's pretty much it!